mschmidt712/kubernetes-ci-cd/README.md

 #### Step2

-Once again we'll need to set up the Socat Registry proxy container to push images, so let's build it (feel free to skip this step in case it already exists from Part 1).
+Once again we'll need to set up the Socat Registry proxy container to push images, so let's build it.
+Feel free to skip this step in case the socat-registry image already exists from Part 1 (to check, run `docker images`).

 `docker build -t socat-registry -f applications/socat/Dockerfile applications/socat`